-There is not a set in stone protocol on how often you should train each muscle group, nor a prefect training frequency because they are strictly intertwined with volume per workout and intensity, as well as training age.
+There is not a set-in-stone protocol on how often you should train each muscle group, nor a perfect training frequency because they are strictly intertwined with volume per workout and intensity, as well as training age.

-You can only go as far as finding your own optimal training frequency which may be or may be not typical or in line with what other people are doing.
+You can only go as far as finding your optimal training frequency, which maybe or maybe not be typical or in line with what other people are doing.

 Train Each Muscle Group As Often As It Is Fully Recovered